digitaltrails/vdu_controls/README.md

 back-lights, along with scene and gaming options, would appear to require increased durability).

-I can confirm that a vintage-2010 VDU, which has been used for four years of intensive testing of vdu_controls, now reverts to its factory defaults whenever it loses power.
+A vintage-2010 VDU, that has been used for four years of intensive testing of vdu_controls, now shows signs of of the NVRAM having bad blocks.
+After loss of power the VDU will sometimes revert to its factory defaults, but not always, which suggests the NVRAM is being cycled through and only some of it is bad.
 This experience may indicate a write limit of at least 100,000 for a VDU of this vintage.
-I've subsequently implemented the ___initialization-preset___ feature as a replacement for failed NVRAM.
+I've subsequently implemented the ___initialization-preset___ feature as a fallback for failed NVRAM, so the problem with this VDU is, for the most part, eliminated.

 All that said, ``vdu_controls`` does include a number of features that can be used to reduce the frequency of writes to VDU NVRAM: